phalcon/documentation/docs/volt.md

 }
 ```

 The above class implements the method `compileFunction` which is invoked before any attempt to compile a function call in any template.
 The purpose of the extension is to verify if a function to be compiled is a PHP function allowing to call the PHP function from the template.
-Events in extensions must return valid PHP code, which will be used as result of the compilation instead of code generated by Volt.
+Events in extensions must return valid PHP code, which will be used as a result of the compilation instead of code generated by Volt.
 If an event does not return a string the compilation is done using the default behavior provided by the engine.

-Volt extensions must be in registered in the compiler making them available in compile time:
+Volt extensions must be registered in the compiler making them available in compile time:

 ```php
 <?php